Fellows

 Collaborative Clinical Research Centre (CCRC), Harare, Zimbabwe

-Agness Nhidza, born and raised in Zimbabwe, studied her PhD in Medical Microbiology at the University of KwaZulu-Natal (UKZN) in Durban, South Africa, focussing on immune responses to asymptomatic enteric pathogens.
-She is currently employed as a Quality Systems Manager/ Senior Laboratory Scientist by the Biomedical Research and Training Institute in Harare, Zimbabwe, and is now interested in understanding immunology of infectious diseases such as in long COVID.
-Her Post-doctoral studies focus on establishing a cohort of individuals that have been, or are, exposed to COVID-19 and will be followed up over time to study their immune responses to disease and post disease.
+Agness Nhidza, born and raised in Zimbabwe, studied for her PhD in Medical Microbiology at the University of KwaZulu-Natal (UKZN) in Durban, South Africa, focusing on immune responses to asymptomatic enteric pathogens.
+She is currently employed as a Quality Systems Manager/ Senior Laboratory Scientist by the Biomedical Research and Training Institute in Harare, Zimbabwe, and is now interested in understanding immunology of infectious diseases such as long COVID.
+Her Post-doctoral studies focus on establishing a cohort of individuals that have been, or are, exposed to COVID-19 and will be followed up over time to study their immune responses to disease and post-disease.
 Nhidza would like to investigate the possibility of using inflammatory markers as predictive tools to identify patients most likely to suffer from long COVID.
 A predictor tool that identifies patients likely to suffer from long COVID-19 will impact patient management plans and improve time to recovery and survival.
-The output from this study will also inform the development of diagnostic tools to quickly diagnose/exclude long COVID-19 and improve clinical management of post-COVID patients.
+The output from this study will also inform the development of diagnostic tools to quickly diagnose/exclude long COVID-19 and improve clinical management of post-COVID patients